AkhiraChain/contracts/contracts/marketplace/marketplace.md

 # Marketplace design document.

-This is a live document that explains what the [thirdweb](https://thirdweb.com/) `Marketplace` smart contract is, how it works and can be used, and why it is written the way it is.
+This is a live document that explains what the [akhira](https://akhira.com/) `Marketplace` smart contract is, how it works and can be used, and why it is written the way it is.

 The document is written for technical and non-technical readers.
-To ask further questions about `Marketplace`, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a [github issue](https://github.com/thirdweb-dev/contracts/issues).
+To ask further questions about `Marketplace`, please join the [akhira discord](https://discord.gg/akhira) or create a [github issue](https://github.com/akhira-dev/contracts/issues).

 ---
 ## Background

-The [thirdweb](https://thirdweb.com/) `Marketplace` is a market where where people can sell NFTs — [ERC 721](https://eips.ethereum.org/EIPS/eip-721) or [ERC 1155](https://eips.ethereum.org/EIPS/eip-1155) tokens — at a fixed price ( what we'll refer to as a "Direct listing"), or auction them (what we'll refer to as an "Auction listing").
+The [akhira](https://akhira.com/) `Marketplace` is a market where where people can sell NFTs — [ERC 721](https://eips.ethereum.org/EIPS/eip-721) or [ERC 1155](https://eips.ethereum.org/EIPS/eip-1155) tokens — at a fixed price ( what we'll refer to as a "Direct listing"), or auction them (what we'll refer to as an "Auction listing").

 ### Direct Listings
 An NFT owner (or 'lister') can list their NFTs for sale at a fixed price.
 A potential buyer can buy the NFT for the specified price, or make an offer to buy the listed NFTs for a different price or currency, which the lister can choose to accept.